 Resources for Digital Humanities

-- See a list of digital humanities resources that may be useful to anyone currently involved in or considering getting started with digital humanities scholarship at the UW.
+- See a list of digital humanities resources that may be useful to anyone conducting or considering digital humanities scholarship at the UW.
 It includes information about both on-campus and online resources.